MCSPenguin/CivCorp/Bylaws.rst

 ================================================================================

-The business and affairs of the corporation shall be managed by or under the direction of the Board of Directors
+The business and affairs of the corporation shall be managed by or under the direction of the Board of Directors.

 Number
 ================================================================================